Deep Learning for Continuous-Time Stochastic Control with Jumps: Conclusions, limitations and future work

 \section{Conclusions, limitations and future work}

-In this paper we have introduced two iterative deep learning algorithms for solving finite-horizon stochastic control problems with jumps.
-Both integrate PINNs with an actor-critic architecture and train two neural networks to approximate the value function and optimal control, providing global solutions over the entire space-time domain without requiring simulation nor discretization of the system dynamics.
-Our first algorithm, GPI-PINN 1, works well for high-dimensional problems without jumps but fails to be numerically feasible in the presence of jumps.
-The second algorithm, GPI-PINN 2, introduces an efficient approach based on Proposition \ref{Prop2} specifically designed for high-dimensional problems with jumps and controlled jump intensities.
-Both algorithms are model-based and, compared to model-free RL methods, are especially well-suited in cases where state variables follow a known and given stochastic integro-differential equation.
-We have demonstrated the effectiveness, scalability and accuracy of GPI-PINN 1 and 2 in different numerical examples. \ for two utility functions $u,U \colon \R^+ \to \R$ and $\rho \in \mathbb{R}$.
-Since the driving noise in \eqref{dynconst} has stationary independent increments, it is enough to consider strategies of the form $c_t = c(t, Y^\alpha_{t-})$ and $\pi^i_t = \pi^i(t, Y^\alpha_{t-})$ for functions $c, \pi^i \colon [0,T) \times \mathbb{R}^+ \to (0,1)$, $i = 1, \dots, n$.
-This $n+1$-dimensional control is then written $\alpha_t = (\pi^1_t, \ldots, \pi^n_t, c_t)^\top \in A := (0,1)^{n+1}$.
-Assuming constant relative risk aversion (CRRA) utility functions $u, U$ with $\gamma \in (0,1)$, the reward functional is then denoted
+In this paper, we have introduced two iterative deep learning algorithms for solving finite-horizon stochastic control problems with jumps.
+Both use an actor-critic approach and train two neural networks to approximate the value function and optimal control, providing global solutions over the entire space-time domain without requiring simulation or discretization of the underlying state dynamics.
+Our first algorithm, GPI-PINN, works well for high-dimensional problems without jumps but becomes computationally infeasible in the presence of jumps.
+The second algorithm, GPI-CBU, leverages an efficient expectation-free updating rule based on Proposition \ref{Prop2} which makes it particularly well-suited for high-dimensional problems with jumps.
+Both algorithms are model-based.
+As such, they outperform model-free RL methods in cases where the underlying state dynamics are known.
+The accuracy and scalability of the two algorithms has been demonstrated in different numerical examples.

+A limitation of our approach lies in the need to know the underlying dynamics of the state process, which are not always available in real-world applications.
+While it is reasonable to assume that physical systems obey known laws of motion, dynamics in economics and finance typically need to be inferred from data.
+However, in such cases, they can be learned in a preliminary step using e.g. recent model-learning algorithms such as \cite{brunton2016discovering} or \cite{champion2019data}.
+Once an approximate model has been learned from data, one of the proposed algorithms, GPI-PINN or GPI-CBU, can be applied to efficiently solve the resulting stochastic control problem.